Guebbit/css-ui/docs/blueprints/component-extension-architecture.md

 - [ ] Create `src/<tier>/buttons/<name>/_architecture.scss`
   - `@use '../../../atoms/buttons/simple-button/architecture' as simple-button-arch;`
   - `@use 'variables' as vars;`
-  - Build a `$component-color-map` that includes all required keys plus your extras
+  - Build a `$component-variables-map` that includes all required keys plus your extras
   - Define `@mixin <name>-architecture()` and include `simple-button-architecture(...)` first
   - Add only the component-specific rules **after** the blueprint include
 - [ ] Create or update `src/<tier>/buttons/<name>/index.scss`